ChengTsang/Gauss-Process-Regression-For-Inversed-Problem-Of-PDE/README.md

 ﻿## Gauss Progress Regression for Solving Inverse Problem of PDE

 Using Bayesian framework to solve PDE inverse problem is a classical method.
 In this program, I use GPR as an approximation function, which improves the time efficiency of Bayesian framework by five times and obtains the same results as traditional methods.
-You can learn more details from this article.
+You can learn more details from this article：http://iopscience.iop.org/article/10.1088/1361-6420/aae04f/meta

 This program is a highly modular program, you can change the PDE equation of the original problem into any equation you want without any other modification.